 Located at 166 SW Shevlin Hixon Drive

 Parking and shuttle services can be found anywhere on the streets of Bend or at Miller’s Landing Park.
-For park rules and regulations and information on how you can obtain a day use permit for alcohol, take a look at http://www.bendparksandrec.org/bend-whitewater-park/about/.
+For park rules and regulations and information on how you can obtain a day use permit for alcohol, take a look at http://www.bendparksandrec.org/bend-whitewater-park/about.html.
 Make sure to reserve yours today; you don’t want to miss out on the vacation home of your dreams!
+Check out our luxury cabins in Bend.

 Contact us to learn more about other Bend tourist attractions.